 - Favorite past time: Perusing old bookstores and frequenting coffeeshops

-- Favorite weekend activity: Our visits to the farm (for produce, meat/poultry, flowers)
+- Favorite weekend activity: Our visits to the local farm or farmers’ market (for produce, meat/poultry, flowers)

 - Favorite movie: The Sound of Music

-- Favorite hymn: “O God Beyond All Praising”, “The King of Love My Shepherd Is”
+- Favorite hymn: “O God Beyond All Praising”

 - Favorite Prayer chanted: Salve Regina